ARMmbed/mbed-os-5-docs/docs/intros/terms.md

 IDE - Integrated development environment

+library - A module that you can use to build applications.

 LoRA - Long range (low power wireless platform)

 Makefile

 mesh

+module - A self-contained unit of code containing classes and functions.

 platform - See `board`.

 porting

+program - See `application`.

 pull request